-My main areas of teaching are the criminal courts and justice administration.
+My main teaching areas are the criminal court justice, sentencing and prisons.
 I am the Programme Leader for the MSc.
-Criminology with Forensic Psychology.
-I lead the module CRM4722 Criminal Justice, Courts and Prisons, and I am the joint module leader for CRM2530 Criminal Courts and Prisons and CRM2540 Institutions of Criminal Justice.
-I supervise UG and PG dissertations and doctoral research across a range of topics.
+Criminology with Forensic Psychology and lead the module CRM4204 Critical Issues in Criminal Justice.
+I also teach the first year CRM1273 Researching Crime in the City module and supervise UG, PG and doctoral research study across a range of criminal justice topics.

 Chapters in edited collections